Primary pulmonary coccidioidomycosis

-Primary pulmonary coccidioidomycosis is an infection caused by inhalation of Coccidioides immitis.
-Once pulmonary symptoms subside, about 30% of women and 15% of men will have allergic skin manifestations in the form of erythema nodosum.
+Primary pulmonary coccidioidomycosis is a fungal infection caused by inhalation of Coccidioides immitis spores.
+Once pulmonary symptoms subside, about 30% of women and 15% of men will have immune system-mediated skin manifestations in the form of erythema nodosum.
 A coccidioidoma is a benign localized residual granulomatous lesion or scar that can remain in the lung's tissues following primary pulmonary coccidioidomycosis.